-319 See section A.1 on Criteria and restrictions to access reception conditions.
+See section A.1 on Criteria and restrictions to access reception conditions.

-accelerated procedure or not320.
+accelerated procedure or not.
 Once they have been allocated to a reception centre, asylum seekers are rarely asked to move.
 Persons may have to move from emergency facilities, possibly to a transit centre to finally settle in a regular reception centre (gradually progressing to more stable housing).

 The provision of reception conditions is regulated at national level and is coordinated on a day-to-day basis at local level.
-An exception to this rule is that, according to the 2011 circular321, when housing requests cannot be met at the departmental level, they are examined at the regional and national levels.
-In theory, 30% of the places available in reception centres have to be made available to the central administration in order to implement this national equalisation.322
+An exception to this rule is that, according to the 2011 circular, when housing requests cannot be met at the departmental level, they are examined at the regional and national levels.
+In theory, 30% of the places available in reception centres have to be made available to the central administration in order to implement this national equalisation.
+322

 French authorities make use of a national database 'Dispositif national d'accueil' (DNA - national reception scheme), "which records and stores information on new arrivals (inflows), outflows, occupation rates and waiting lists.
-Every three months, information from the DNA is sent to the competent authorities to inform them of reception availability".323 In its 2014 report the European Migration Network (EMN) describes a good practice example that can be found in the local departmental network in Aude, which works as an informal coordination mechanism.
-"The network is managed at departmental level and includes all actors involved in the provision of reception facilities and emergency accommodation, and the departmental directorate for social cohesion and protection of the general public.
-This network convenes every month to assess capacity in reception facilities; to discuss and refer vulnerable persons to OFII and to exchange good practices and other information."324
+Every three months, information from the DNA is sent to the competent authorities to inform them of reception availability".
+In its 2014 report the European Migration Network (EMN) describes a good practice example that can be found in the local departmental network in Aude, which works as an informal coordination mechanism.
+"The network is managed at departmental level and includes all actors involved in the provision of reception in that region; e.g. the prefecture, the OFII, the managing association running the CADA reception facilities and emergency accommodation, and the departmental directorate for social cohesion and protection of the general public.
+This network convenes every month to assess capacity in reception facilities; to discuss and refer vulnerable persons to OFII and to exchange good practices and other information."